1493 Sigrid: Orbit and classification

-Sigrid is a member of the Nysa family (405), the largest asteroid family of the main belt, consisting of stony and carbonaceous subfamilies.
-The family, named after 44 Nysa, is located in the inner belt near the Kirkwood gap (3:1 orbital resonance with Jupiter), a depleted zone that separates the central main belt.
+Sigrid is a member of the Nysa–Polana complex, a collection of overlapping asteroid families in the inner main belt near the Kirkwood gap at the 3:1 orbital resonance with Jupiter.

 It orbits the Sun in the inner main-belt at a distance of 1.9–2.9 AU once every 3 years and 9 months (1,383 days).
 Its orbit has an eccentricity of 0.20 and an inclination of 3° with respect to the ecliptic.
 The asteroid was first identified as at Heidelberg Observatory in November 1908.
 The body's observation arc begins with its official discovery observation at Uccle in August 1938.

 Physical characteristics

 Spectral type

 In the Tholen classification, Sigrid is an F-type asteroid (which agrees with the overall spectral type of the Polanian subgroup).
 In the SMASS classification, it is a Xc-subtype, which transitions between the X- and C-type asteroids.
 It has also been characterized as a primitive P-type asteroid by the Wide-field Infrared Survey Explorer (WISE).